Thoughts on teaching, technology, learning and life in an era of change.

 December 27th, 2008

 Well, this is a first for me.
 I am composing this post on the phone.
 I think this will be primarily used for quick text based posts.
-I think I should make the time to update my version of Wordpress.
+I think I should make the time to update my version of WordPress.
 Been a while since the last update.

 Meetup with Tom Barrett and Steve Collis